FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mrr-00.md

 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k-rnd
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k-rnd
 4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k-rnd
-##### ethip4-ip4scale200k
-1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k
-2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k
-##### ethip4-ip4scale200k-rnd
-1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
-2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
 ##### ethip4udp-ip4base-iacl50sf-10kflows
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sf-10kflows
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sf-10kflows